cameronmathis/ContactManagementSystem/FrontEnd/README.md

 > docker build -t contact-management-system_front-end .

-> docker run --name contact-management-system_FrontEnd -p 80:3000 contact-management-system_front-end
+> docker run -d --rm -p 80:3000 --name contact-management-system_FrontEnd contact-management-system_front-end

+You can then visit http://localhost/ to view the web application.

 _\* The docker build command only needs to be ran once.
 After the image is created, you can simply use the docker run command._